Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Preliminaries

 \textbf{Wakeup:} Initially, $k$ nodes, $1 \leq k < n$, are awake and can transmit messages.
 An asleep node can be woken up if it hears a message from an awake node.
 Our goal is to wake up all nodes in the network.

 \textbf{Multi-Broadcast:} Initially, $k$ nodes, $1 \leq k \leq n$, each have a unique message.
 Our goal is to transmit these messages so that all nodes have all $k$ messages.

 \textbf{Backbone:} We need to create a backbone and subsequently design protocols for nodes to communicate within the backbone.
 A backbone is essentially an overlay network which facilitates speedy transfer of messages between nodes.
-More formally, according to Jurdzi\'nski and Kowalski~\cite{JK12}, the properties that need to be satisfied for a network to be considered a backbone are: \begin{enumerate} \item The nodes of the backbone, $H$, form a connected dominating set which induces a subgraph of the communication graph, $G$, and have a constant degree relative to other nodes within the backbone. \item The number of nodes in $H$ is $O(s\_c\_d)$, where $s\_c\_d$ is the size of the smallest connected dominating set of the communication graph. \item Each node of $G \backslash H$ is associated with exactly one node of $H$ which acts as its entry point into the backbone. \item The asymptotic diameter of $H$ is same as that of $G$. \end{enumerate} Our first goal is to create a backbone that satisfies the above properties.
+More formally, according to Jurdzi\'nski and Kowalski~\cite{JK12}, the properties that need to be satisfied for a network to be considered a backbone are: \begin{enumerate} \item The nodes of the backbone, $H$, form a connected dominating set which induces a subgraph of the communication graph, $G$, and have a constant degree relative to other nodes within the backbone. \item The number of nodes in $H$ is $O(s\_c\_d)$, where $s\_c\_d$ is the size of the smallest connected dominating set of the communication graph. \item Each node $u$ of $G \backslash H$ is associated with exactly one node of $H$ which is also a neighbor of $u$, which acts as its entry point into the backbone. \item The asymptotic diameter of $H$ is same as that of $G$. \end{enumerate} Our first goal is to create a backbone that satisfies the above properties.
 Subsequently, we need to design a protocol to allow two nodes within the backbone to quickly exchange messages with each other.
-Finally, we need a protocol for nodes outside the backbone to communicate with their contact node in the backbone, also called their leader.
+Finally, we need a protocol for nodes outside the backbone to communicate with their contact nodes in the backbone, also called their leaders.\footnote{Once a backbone is created, some nodes are in the backbone, and some are not.
+Each node $u$ not in the backbone is assigned a node $v$ which is both within the backbone and also a neighbor of $u$ in the communication graph, i.e. $u$'s contact node in the backbone.
+By sending and receiving messages from $v$, $u$ is able to utilize the backbone.}